Skip to content

 The deployment of OpenVidu Elastic on DigitalOcean is automated using Terraform CLI to deploy on DigitalOcean, where Media Nodes are in a Fixed Droplet Autoscale Pool .

 Internally, the DigitalOcean Elastic deployment mirrors the On Premises Elastic deployment, allowing you to follow the same administration and configuration guidelines of the On Premises Elastic documentation.
-However, there are specific considerations unique to the DigitalOcean environment that are worth taking into account:
+However, there are specific considerations unique to the DigitalOcean environment that are worth keeping in mind:

 Cluster shutdown and startup#